franciscorotea/Wave-Mode-Arrivals/README.md

 ### Prerequisites

 The code is dependant on the following external libraries: Numpy, PyWavelets and Matplotlib.
 These can be installed with Python's inbuilt package management system, [pip](https://pip.pypa.io/en/stable/).
-Pip can install, update, or delete any official package.
-The installation can be made as:
+See Python's tutorial on [installing packages](https://packaging.python.org/tutorials/installing-packages/#id17) for information about this issue.
+In short, the installation can be made as:

 ```
 pip install numpy